INN/docs/how-we-work/meetings.md

 -  Replaces daily scrum every Monday
 -  Uses the Zoom link from the recurring event invite on the team Google calendar
 -  Leadership team meets at 9:45 before the rest of the team joins
--  During this time we will review priorities and assignments for the week and update the [roadmap doc](https://docs.google.com/document/d/1WCCB_N93d3jyYbFfKMr1z4Ag1n4EMe5YlaoSgdh8MYY/edit) (login required)
+-  During this time we will review priorities and assignments for the week and update Forecast/Asana to make sure everyone has a clear set of tasks defined for the week (login required)
 -  We will also discuss new clients/prospects, projects kicking off, important deadlines for the week, etc.
 -  The rest of the team joins at 10 am ET
 -  Meeting begins with a review of the roadmap for the week, important deadlines, top priorities, etc.